jerskisnow/Suggestions/README.md

 Feel free to contribute, not much to say here yet.
 If you want to add a new feature, create a pull request.
 If you feel like you want to improve some code that is currently being used, go ahead create a pull request.

 ### Translations
 We are always looking for people to translate our bot.
-If you want to translate the messages for the bot or if you want to edit someone's translation please go to en_US.utf8.js and read the instructions.
+If you want to translate the messages for the bot or if you want to edit someone's translation please copy en.json from the languages folder, copy the text, create a new text file and then save it with the name of your language.
 The next step is to fork the bot and create a pull request with your new/edited file in it.